 -FileData calls the Get-Content command.

--Path specifies the location to the PFX file.
+-Path specifies the location of the PFX file.

 -Password specifies the password to open the file.